-The Director of Care is the designated Safeguarding Lead for the Company and is available to give advice and guidance and to attend meetings where required
+The Responsible Individual is the designated Safeguarding Lead for the Company and is available to give advice and guidance and to attend meetings where required.

 THIS IS NOT A MATTER OF PERSONAL CHOICE.
 SAFEGUARDING AND PROTECTING IS EVERYBODY'S RESPONSIBILITY.